SoyBison/nemo-open-in-vscode/Readme.md

 So, for adding the `open in vscode` option, you just need to place the file `vscode.nemo_action` in the `actions` folder in the mentioned directory.

+This is a version that uses the icon from Linux Mint, if you are using cinnamon in another distribution, check out https://github.com/mhsattarian/nemo-open-in-vscode.

 # Installation

 Clone this repository and run: